Valerie Solanas: Early life

 Valerie Solanas was born in 1936 in Ventnor City, New Jersey, to Louis Solanas and Dorothy Marie Biondo.
 Her father was a bartender and her mother a dental assistant.
 She had a younger sister, Judith Arlene Solanas Martinez.
 Her father was born in Montreal, Quebec, Canada, to parents who immigrated from Spain.
 Her mother was an Italian-American of Genoan and Sicilian descent born in Philadelphia.

-Solanas reported that her father regularly sexually abused her.
+Solanas alleged that her father regularly sexually abused her.
 Her parents divorced when she was young, and her mother remarried shortly afterwards.
 Solanas disliked her stepfather and began rebelling against her mother, becoming a truant.
 As a child, she wrote insults for children to use on one another, for the cost of a dime.
 She beat up a girl in high school who was bothering a younger boy, and also hit a nun.

 Because of her rebellious behavior, Solanas' mother sent her to be raised by her grandparents in 1949.
 Solanas reported that her grandfather was a violent alcoholic who often beat her.
 When she was aged 15, she left her grandparents and became homeless.
 In 1953, Solanas gave birth to a son, fathered by a married sailor.
-The child, named David (later David Blackwell by adoption), was taken away and she never saw him again.
+The child, named David, was taken away and she never saw him again.

-Despite this, Solanas graduated from high school on time and earned a degree in psychology from the University of Maryland, College Park, where she was in the Psi Chi Honor Society.
+After high school, Solanas earned a degree in psychology from the University of Maryland, College Park, where she was in the Psi Chi Honor Society.
 While at the University of Maryland, she hosted a call-in radio show where she gave advice on how to combat men.
 Solanas was an open lesbian, despite the conservative cultural climate of the 1950s.

 Solanas attended the University of Minnesota's Graduate School of Psychology, where she worked in the animal research laboratory, before dropping out and moving to attend Berkeley for a few courses.
 It was during this time that she began writing the SCUM Manifesto.